Robot Pick Calibration#

 |

-How the Gripper Offset works
+How Does the Gripper Offset Work?

 The system compares: